Part 12: LED Drivers in the Era of C Macros — It Works, But It's Not Elegant

 17

-See?
-The main function is now very clean.
-Initialization follows three steps: HAL library initialization, clock configuration, and LED initialization.
-Then it enters the main loop: light on, wait 500 milliseconds, light off, wait 500 milliseconds.
-Anyone reading this code can understand what it does in a second—blinking the LED once per second.
+You see, the main function is now very clean.
+Initialization in three steps: HAL library init, system clock config, LED init.
+Then enter the main loop: light on, wait 500ms, light off, wait 500ms.
+Anyone reading this code can understand what it's doing in a second—making the LED blink once per second.

-Compared to the version in the previous part that directly called HAL APIs, the readability improvement here is obvious.
-You don't need to know what the GPIO port is, what the pin number is, or whether it's active-low or active-high—all hardware details are encapsulated by the macros in the header file and the functions in the implementation file.
-There are no bare hardware operations in main.c; it only interacts with clearly named interfaces.
+Compared to the version in the previous post that directly called HAL APIs, the readability improvement of this version is obvious.
+You don't need to know what a GPIO port is, what the pin number is, or whether it's active-low or active-high—all hardware details are encapsulated by macros in the header file and functions in the implementation file.
+There are no exposed hardware operations in main.c; it only deals with semantically clear interfaces.

 This code is completely acceptable in most embedded projects.
-Frankly, if your project just controls one or two LEDs for status indication, stopping here is enough.
-There's no suspicion of over-engineering, the maintenance cost is low, and any engineer with embedded experience can understand it instantly when taking over.
+To be honest, if your project just involves controlling one or two LEDs for status indication, this step is enough.
+There's no suspicion of over-design, maintenance costs are low, and any engineer with embedded experience can take over and understand it instantly.

-But here comes the question—what if we want to add another LED on PA0?
+But the question arises—what if we want to add another LED on PA0?

-You might say, "Just write another led2.h and led2.c, right?"
-True, that is the standard approach.
-But let's see what this "standard approach" actually leads to.
+You might say, "Just write another BspLed2.h and BspLed2.c, right?"
+That's correct, that is the standard approach.
+But let's see what this "standard approach" actually brings.

 Problems Exposed: When Requirements Get Complex